-Stealing the Corner Office teaches readers the real world dynamics of career advancement, which include people, politics and, sometimes, personal strategies that do not always perfectly align with corporate interests.
+Stealing the Corner Office (2014) teaches readers the real-world dynamics of career advancement, which include people, office politics and, sometimes, personal strategies that do not always perfectly align with corporate interests.

-About the Author: Brendan Reid is an author and career coach specializing in the human and politics side of corporate dynamics.
+About the Author: Brendan Reid is an author and career coach specializing in the human and political side of corporate dynamics.

 Human Resources Don’t Hire Smart People